johncollinson2001/johncollinson-info/README.md

-This repository is the website for my perosnal web site.
+This repository contains the source code for my personal web site.